Manchester, Bolton and Bury Canal: Decline

 By 1924 the Bolton arm had experienced a significant fall in traffic, although until the 1930s, when colliery closures reduced traffic even further, coal trade remained brisk.
 By 1935 Fletcher's Canal had fallen into disuse.
 Burst banks alongside the Irwell and Croal rivers (caused largely by subsidence from mining activities) were common.
 A major breach occurred in 1936 and was never repaired.
 10.45 acre of land around this breach was purchased from the British Transport Commission by Cream's Paper Mill, who subsequently built over part of the canal.

-On 2 March 1937 the London, Midland and Scottish Railway held a Special General Meeting during which they proposed to abandon the canal from Clifton Aqueduct to Bailey Bridge, from Bailey Bridge to Bury, and the entire Bolton arm from Nob End Locks to Bolton.
-The proposal was not carried but four years later, under the London, Midland and Scottish Railway Act of 1941, they abandoned 7 mi of the canal, including a section from Prestolee to Clifton and the entire Bolton arm.
+On 2 March 1937 the London, Midland and Scottish Railway held a special general meeting during which they proposed to abandon the canal from Clifton Aqueduct to Bailey Bridge, from Bailey Bridge to Bury, and the entire Bolton arm from Nob End Locks to Bolton.
+The proposal was not carried but four years later, under the London, Midland and Scottish Railway Act 1941 (4 & 5 Geo.
+6. c. xii), they abandoned 7 mi of the canal, including a section from Prestolee to Clifton and the entire Bolton arm.
 In 1939, during the Second World War, the Ministry of Transport ordered a half-mile section in Agecroft piped, to reduce the risk of German bomb damage damaging the adjacent Magnesium Elektron Company's site.

 Although it continued to generate revenue from the sale of water, tolls produced only a small proportion of the canal's income.
 In 1946, against expenses of £12,500, it earned a total of £7,296, of which only £471 was from tolls.
 In 1951 total income was £8,815 against a total expenditure of £9,574.
 In the same year, the canal carried 3933 LT of coal and no other materials.

 A British Transport Commission report of 1955 included the canal in its list of "Waterways having insufficient commercial prospects to justify their retention for navigation".
-Following an Act of Parliament, in 1961 the canal was abandoned.
+Following the British Transport Commission Act 1961 (9 & 10 Eliz.
+2. c. xxxvi) the canal was abandoned.
 A single coal delivery service between Sion Street and Bury Moors continued until 1968, but this was the last commercial traffic to use the canal.